dtinit/data-transfer-project/extensions/data-transfer/portability-data-transfer-deezer/Readme.md

  - Mostly working

- The base cfuncionality for import and export work, there are some rough edges still.
+ The base functionality for import and export work, there are some rough edges still.

  **Known Issues:**